 Generally, the totals of Asset, Liabilities, and Stockholder’s Equity are considered as base figures.
-All the individual figures of an asset are shown as the percentage of the total asset amount.
+All the individual figures of an asset are shown as a percentage of the total asset amount.

 Where the base amount is the Total of Asset or Mutual Total of Liabilities and Shareholder’s Equity.
-To increase the usefulness of vertical analysis, you can use multiple years data for comparative analysis.
+To increase the usefulness of vertical analysis, you can use multiple years of data for comparative analysis.

-Let us discuss the contents of the Balance Sheet Vertical Analysis Template in detail.
+Let us discuss the contents of the template in detail.

 Contents of Balance Sheet Vertical Analysis Template

 This template consists of 3 major sections: Header Section, Assets Section, and Liabilities and Shareholder’s Equity Section.

 The first row consists of Company Name followed by the heading of sheet ” Vertical Analysis of Comparative Balance Sheets along with years of comparison.